Hunger crisis appeal

-For families already facing extreme poverty, coronavirus is a crisis on top of a crisis.
-Hunger could become more deadly than the disease itself.
+For families already facing extreme poverty, hunger could become more deadly than the virus itself.

 Over one billion people could be left without enough food due to the pandemic and global recession.
 Mothers like Sameera* and their babies shouldn't have to live with hunger and the damage it does.
 We urgently need your help to deliver vital life-saving food to families like Sameera and Halima's*.